Things to see and do in Rotterdam

-Dates from 1260 when the first dam was built and Rotterdam is the Netherlands’ second largest city and contains more non-native Dutch than any other city in the country with large communities of Turks, Surinamese and Moroccans.
+Rotterdam dates from 1260 when the first dam was built.
+It’s the Netherlands’ second largest city and contains more non-native Dutch than any other city in the country, with large communities of Turks, Surinamese and Moroccans.

 A popular saying by citizens of Rotterdam is: ‘Money is earned in Rotterdam, divided in The Hague and spilled in Amsterdam. ‘

 However these days Rotterdammers are doing a good job of €uro-spilling themselves with dramatic urban renewal projects, excellent museums, fine home-grown music – both orchestral and youth oriented rock/hiphop/blues/whatever – and masses of local festivals.
 It was European Capital of Culture in 2001 and has a reputation as one of the Europe’s best clubbing cities.